-When the unit is in Transmit mode, it is ready to receive data from a presented proximity card or from an entered PIN code.
+The default mode of the reader is Standby mode.
+In Standby mode, the unit is ready to receive data from a presented proximity card or an entered PIN code.

-the Transmit LED is red and the Program LED is off.
-Mode/Transmit Red O Door/Program When a proximity card or PIN entry is being transmitted, the Transmit LED flashes green.
-Mode/Transmit Green O Door/Program
+When the reader is in Standby mode, the left LED is red and the right LED is off.

+When a proximity card is presented or a keypad entry is being transmitted, the left LED flashes green.

-Keyboard data can be sent via one of eight different Keypad Transmission Formats (see Section 6.2.3).
+Keypad data can be sent via one of eight different Keypad Transmission Formats (see Section 6.2.3).